SecretsAndLies/Bristol-C/12/Testing/README.txt

 ==PARSE==
 - wrote tests for each function testing the basic functionality.

-- created a #define #define DEBUG printf("%s %s %s\n",CURRENT_WORD, __func__, __LINE__);
+- During development I created a #define:
+ DEBUG printf("%s %s %s\n",CURRENT_WORD, __func__, __LINE__);
-to help with debugging the parser. adding debug at the top of every function helped identify where things were going wrong (and then I could write tests to catch errors)
+to help with debugging the parser.
+I added this line at the top of every function to identify in which function things were going wrong.
+TODO ASK NEIL IF HE CONSIDERS THIS A TEST.

+- I wrote my own .TTL files to test sprecific functionality that was cumbersome to test using inline functions.
+For example:
+* file contains too many words
+* file contains word that's too long.
+* incorrect arguments.

-- wrote a bash script (test.sh) that determines that each of the provided example scripts exit with the correct error code.
+- I wrote a bash script (test.sh) that determines that .TTL files exit with the correct error code.
+This was useful for testing specific failure conditions (eg: too many arguments) or automatically checking sucess of valid files.

-- fequal to handle floating point imprecision

-- added a add_to_angle and subtract from angle to avoid overflow issues.

 == INTERP ==
 - Tried downarrow and saw that I wasn't executing the rest of the program